WonderWorks bills itself as a museum “where science has gone crazy.” This attraction will amuse both children and ... More

-WonderWorks bills itself as a museum "where science has gone crazy."
-While not as cerebral as some other area attractions, such as the Orlando Science Center, this attraction will amuse both children and adults and they can pick up some quirky scientific information along the way.
-This bright upside-down establishment offers more than 100 hands-on exhibits, including the Bridge of Fire walk-through, simulating the power of 250,000 watts of electricity, a Mystery Labin which water flows up, against the force of that pesky gravity and the Earthquake Experience simulation room.
+WonderWorks bills itself as a museum “where science has gone crazy.”
+This attraction will amuse both children and adults and they can pick up some quirky scientific information along the way.
+This bright, upside-down establishment offers more than 100 hands-on exhibits, including the Bridge of Fire walk-through (which simulates the power of 250,000 watts of electricity), a Mystery Lab and the Earthquake Experience simulation room.
 Visit for a quirky and educational experience.

 Although my 8-year old daughter seemed to enjoy, my 4-year old son was a bit freaked out by some of the loud, noisy or dark exhibits.
 I was very disappointed.
 I agree with everyone else's critiques- the outside was the very best part, very cool to look at; but the inside was old looking, several games did not work, some exhibits were too detailed with instructions that little ones can't comprehend, and customer service is at an all time low (except at the register when you buy tickets).
 But after paying almost $60.00 for a family of 4 (no dinner included), I was determined to make the best of it for the kids.
 Really wished we had just taken pics of the outside and went somewhere else!